-- Calculator or spreadsheet Software (programmed to make volume calculations - Worksheet for Peat Moss Labeled by Volume Dimensional Procedure (See Appendix C. "Model Inspection Report Forms.") - Non-permanent marking pen. - Knife or razor cutter (for use in opening packages and unwrapping shrink-wrapped pallets in warehouses) - Cellophane or duct tape (for use in securing packaging tails) - Dimensional Measuring Frame (See Figure 3-1.)
+- Calculator or spreadsheet Software (programmed to make volume calculations - Worksheet for Peat Moss Labeled by Volume Dimensional Procedure (see Appendix C. "Model Inspection Report Forms.") - Non-permanent marking pen. - Knife or razor cutter (for use in opening packages and unwrapping shrink-wrapped pallets in warehouses) - Cellophane or duct tape (for use in securing packaging tails) - Dimensional Measuring Frame (see Figure 3-1.
+"Dimensional Measuring Frame").

 Figure 3-1.
-Dimensional Measuring Frame.
+Dimensional Measuring Frame

 - Rigid Rulers Starrett1 or equal with 1.0 mm graduations.
 The edges of a ruler used with a measuring frame must be straight and the edges must be the zero point (see Figure 3-1.
 "Dimensional Measuring Frame").

 - > 304 mm (12 in)

 - > 500 mm (19.5 in)

 - > 1 m (39 in)

-- Carpenter square

-- > 304 mm (12 in)

-- > 600 mm (24 in)